tudelft-iv-students/offline-tracking-with-object-permanence/README.md

 ## Introduction

-This repository contains code for ["Offline Tracking with Object Permanence "](https://arxiv.org/abs/2310.01288) by Xianzhong Liu, Holger Caesar.
+This repository contains code for ["Offline Tracking with Object Permanence"](https://arxiv.org/abs/2310.01288) by Xianzhong Liu, Holger Caesar.
 This project aims to recover the occluded vehicle trajectories and reduce the identity switches caused by occlusions.

 ## Overview